jurassiscripts/vscode-velociraptor/README.md

 ## Requirements

-This extension depends on `redhat.yaml` for yaml code assistance.
+This extension depends on `redhat.vscode-yaml` for yaml code assistance.

 ## License